Search results for

 The Pixel Buds A-Series looks nearly identical to the standard Pixel Buds.

 Google is a leading player in the smartphone arena.
 I see no reason why the company will let its foot off the gas with its complementary wireless earbuds.
-While there’s been no official announcement from Google yet, I fully expect to see the Google Pixel Buds A Series 2 release in 2024.
-Google launched its most recent flagship earbuds, the Pixel Buds Pro, as recently as July 28, 2022.
-While they serve as a decent pair of mid-tier buds, they lack some high-end features.
-They are also tailored heavily toward Android users.
+While there’s been no official announcement from Google yet, I expect the Google Pixel Buds A Series 2 will be released soon.
+Google launched its most recent flagship earbuds, the Pixel Buds Pro 2, as recently as September 26, 2024.
+They are the company’s most accomplished buds to date.
+However, their inflated price tag will leave many price-conscious fans by the wayside.
 With other brands offering more for less, Google will want to remain competitive by updating its affordable Pixel Buds A Series with a feature-rich upgrade.

 There’s no word on whether or not they will be called the Pixel Buds A Series 2.
 We could perhaps see a shift to a Pixel Buds 2a branding to match the equivalent A series of budget Pixel phones.